8 Step Anime Woman’s Head & Face Drawing Tutorial

 Step 2 – Place & Draw the Ears

 For placing the ears draw a horizontal line through the middle of the head and then a line between that and the chin.
-Draw the ears between these lines.
+Draw the ears between these two lines.

 For more on drawing anime ears see: